HVAC Training Schools in Oregon – Degrees & Certification

 To discover the range of certifications available from these entities as more, check out the HVAC certifications page.

-In Oregon, HVAC companies and contractors completing services over $1,000 must have a license from the Oregon Construction Contractors Board.
-The OR CCB provides the Limited Maintenance Specialty Contractor HVAC/R, which allows a company to “maintain, service, repair or replace commercial and industrial electrical products that use fuel or other forms of energy to produce heat, power, refrigeration or air conditioning.”
+Lastly, HVAC companies and contractors completing services in excess of $1,000 must have a license from the Oregon Construction Contractors Board.
+The OR CCB provides the Limited Maintenance Specialty Contractor HVAC/R (LHR), allowing a “‘company to maintain, service, repair or replace commercial and industrial electrical products that use fuel or other forms of energy to produce heat, power, refrigeration or air conditioning.”

-To qualify for the license, candidates must provide:
+To qualify for the LHR, candidates must provide:

-• Proof of 4,000 hours of experience in the installation and approved specialized training
+• Proof of 4,000 hours of experience in installation and approved specialized training

 • A passing score on a comprehensive examination